flrogerw/auth_demo/README.md

 #### Validation
 &nbsp;&nbsp;&nbsp;&nbsp;_This project implements OpenApiValidator middleware for Swagger/OpenAPI validation._
 #### Security
-&nbsp;&nbsp;&nbsp;&nbsp;_This project returns an encrypted Json Web Token containing the access token._
+&nbsp;&nbsp;&nbsp;&nbsp;_This project returns an encrypted Json Web Token containing the Cognito access token._
 #### Testing
 &nbsp;&nbsp;&nbsp;&nbsp;_Both integration and unit testing are also demonstrated in this demo.(security scans done in the CI/CD pipeline)_
 #### Logging